hellbox/srob-migration/content/reviews/the-stars-my-destination.md

 name = "The stars my destination" title = "The stars my destination" dek = "Young adult author Kevin Emerson's latest book is a sci-fi spectacle about a young man trying to save his family from an exploding sun.
-It's just might point to a happy new Northwest trend in science fiction." facebookauto = "Seattle author Kevin Emerson's latest novel continues in a modern Northwest sci-fi tradition." twitterauto = "Seattle author @kcemerson's latest novel for young readers is a sci-fi epic about an exploding sun." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/last-day-on-mars.md"]
+It's just might point to a happy new Northwest trend in science fiction." type = "Review"facebookauto = "Seattle author Kevin Emerson's latest novel continues in a modern Northwest sci-fi tradition." twitterauto = "Seattle author @kcemerson's latest novel for young readers is a sci-fi epic about an exploding sun." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/last-day-on-mars.md"]